byronfedele/Smart_Pantry_Scan/webApp/README.md

 # Smart Pantry Scan Web App

-This is the web application component of the Smart Pantry Scan project, an inventory manager designed to help reduce food waste and provide recipe suggestions.
+This is the web application component of the Smart Pantry Scan project, an inventory manager designed to help reduce food waste.

 ## Project Status